-The equipment proposed would be sited on land on the south side of Waterswallows Lane, Buxton forming part of the former Waterswallows Quarry area, which was closed and decommissioned in the late 1990s.
-It lies in the northeast corner of the quarry area on land predominantly comprising overtipped quarry waste.
-The site is directly adjacent to and opposite long established industrial areas and the installation has been designed to best practice in terms of scale and environmental performance.
-The facility as a whole is discretely sited to ensure minimal environmental impact, both in terms of visual, traffic and amenity considerations.
+The equipment proposed would be sited on land on the south side of Waterswallows Lane, Buxton forming part of the former Waterswallows Quarry plant site area, which was closed and de-commissioned in the late 1990s.
+It lies directly adjacent to and opposite long established industrial areas and has been designed to best practice in terms of scale and environmental performance.
+The facility as a whole is discretely sited with minimal environmental impact, both in terms of visual, traffic and amenity considerations.